wunanpty/Reactivities/README.md

 - SignInManager

 ### What is JWT?
 - JWT is Json Web Token.
-It made up of three parts: header, payloads and signature.
+It is made up of three parts: header, payloads, and signature.
 - The token is sent back to the client in the form of just a long string separated by three periods.
 This token is passed to the client.
 Then when the client wants to access a resource on the server it sends this token every time.
 - Keep the token as small as possible because it's going to go along with your request to the API.
 - Signature component the third part of this token, this is what our server uses to verify that this token is valid and hasn't been modified or manipulated in any way.
-Tokens are signed with a secret key that we stored on the server and we never send to the client, so in order to verify it this token is valid then all our server has to do is to check the secret key that we leave on our server.
+Tokens are signed with a secret key that we stored on the server and we never send to the client, so to verify it this token is valid then all our server has to do is to check the secret key that we leave on our server.
 Compare it to this signature.
 - The infrastructure project is responsible for the generation of tokens.
 Anything related to security will run inside the infrastructure project.
 - A [JWT decoder](https://jwt.io/#debugger-io)
 - Authentication (who are you?), Authorization (are you allowed?)